pablo-icm/emm/content/authors/maryam-mohamed/_index.md

 ---
 # Display name
-title: Maryam Mohamed
+title: Cinthya Vieyra

 # Full Name (for SEO)
-first_name: Maryam
+first_name: Cinthya
-last_name: Mohamed
+last_name: Vieyra
-weight: 115
+weight: 180

 # Username (this should match the folder name)
 authors:
-- maryam-mohamed
+- cinthya-vieyra

 # Is this the primary user of the site?
 superuser: false